nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_vendor_model_chat_sample_walk_through.rst

    :start-after: include_startingpoint_chat_cli_rst_5
    :end-before: include_endpoint_chat_cli_rst_5

-The presence value of the model needs to be stored in the persistent storage, so it can be restored at the board reboot.
+The presence value of the model needs to be stored in the persistent storage, so it can be restored at the kit reboot.
 The :c:func:`bt_mesh_model_data_store` function is called to store the presence value:

 .. literalinclude:: ../../samples/bluetooth/mesh/chat/src/chat_cli.c